People

 “We understand how immense it can be to make the transition from family ownership.
 It’s humbling to be trusted with that responsibility, and even more humbling seeing the impact that successful transitions can have on founders, employees and communities.”

-Scott Oudheusden is a Principal at the Watermill Group where he is responsible for the evaluation, due diligence and execution of potential transactions, as well as providing assistance to portfolio companies.
-Scott has over 5 years of experience as both an attorney and investor.
+Scott Oudheusden is a Partner at the Watermill Group where he is responsible for the evaluation, due diligence and execution of potential transactions, as well as providing assistance to portfolio companies.
+Scott has over 10 years of experience as both an attorney and investor.

 Prior to joining Watermill, Scott worked as an analyst at Stadium Capital Management, an investment firm based in Connecticut, where he was responsible for evaluating public market investment opportunities.
 Prior to his time at Stadium, Scott was an attorney at Cravath, Swaine & Moore LLP, where he advised corporate clients on a variety of transactional matters totaling several billion dollars in transaction value, ranging from initial public offerings to high-yield bond offerings and syndicated lending transactions.